 6. Use the cuffs as vase or candle embellishments.
-Alicia at Thrifty and Chic shows how attractive old sweater sleeves can be when slipped over a candle or vase and tied with an attractive ribbon.
+Alicia at Thrifty and Chic shows how attractive old sweater sleeves can be when slipped over a candle or vase and tied with a beautiful ribbon.

 7. Give flower planters a punch of color.
 It’s going to be at least a month before Spring flowers start showing their colors, but you don’t have to wait that long!
-Follow Duo Fiberwork’s instructions to add a pop of color to your planters while you wait.
+Try this flower pot sleeve made from old sweaters.

 9. Make embellishments.
 Felt a sweater and cut out flowers, geometric shapes, even letters to embellish your scrapbook pages or other craft projects.

 10. Make legwarmers.
 Everything old is new again, apparently.
-The legwarmers of my youth (which was a long time ago) are back in fashion… for now.
-Rather than spend a fortune buying them — and you know darn well they’ll go out of fashion the moment you do — simply cut the sleeves off from old sweaters.
+Even the legwarmers of my youth (which was a long time ago) are back in fashion.
+Rather than spend a fortune buying them, cut the sleeves off from old sweaters.
 Tuck the cut end into your boots and leave the cuffs showing above them.
 Voila, you’re in style.
 For now.

 Uses For Old Sweaters That Require Sewing

 10. Turn them into pincushions.
 These adorable cupcake pincushions look almost good enough to eat, don’t they?
-Cute Everything will show you how easy they are to make.
+Better Homes and Gardens will show you how easy they are to make.